webOSArchive/webos-docs/docs/thingstotry.md

 * Download <a href="http://appcatalog.webosarchive.com/showMuseumDetails.php?search=one+night&app=1005771" target="_top">One Night Stand</a>
 * Learn more about <a href="https://www.usa.philips.com/c-e/smartsleep/wake-up-light-portfolio.html" target="_blank">Philips Hue</a>

+### Play Some Tunes
+Pandora, and third party Pandora apps still work on all devices as of 2022.

+If you have a TouchPad, the wonderful iTunes remote control app, <a href="http://appcatalog.webosarchive.com/app/Retune" target="_top">Retune</a>, still works to control Apple Music or iTunes playback, and can even send audio to HomePods and AppleTVs.
+You'll need to temporarily disable your computer's firewall for pairing, but once done, you can turn the firewall back on and use as normal.

+With some caveats, the <a href="http://appcatalog.webosarchive.com/app/PlexforwebOS" target="_top">Plex app</a> still works with modern Plex servers as well.

 ### Read a Book
 <img src="../images/kindle.png" align="right" style="padding-left: 8px">The TouchPad makes a great reading device (the TouchPad Go is even better -- if you can find one!) and a number of eReader apps were released.
 The premier app being the Amazon Kindle Beta.
 Despite the moniker, its fully functional in the U.S. (YMMV in other regions) with only a slight tweak needed to the login experience: when you login with your Amazon credentials, watch your phone or email for a One-Time Password (OTP) from Amazon that you'll use for your second login attempt.
 Once that's done, your fully library of books will be available: including color illustrations where the book content includes them!